Black History Along the Niagara River

-Canadian troops trained for WWI, WWII, and Korea.
-Here African Canadian soldiers trained alongside the White Canadian and Polish soldiers in preparation for going to war.
+Canadian troops trained for WWI, WWII and Korea.
+Here African Canadian soldiers trained alongside their fellow Canadian soldiers in preparation for going to war.

 Location: 440 King Street, Niagara-on-the-Lake, Ontario, L0S 1J0.
 Large field located across the street from Fort George.
 There are a few barracks buildings and plaques.
 (43.2476562, -79.0732464)